 Red is so caught up in the story he forgets to check the map in time, and doesn’t realize until after he passes the place.
 He curses under his breath and skids to a stop, then turns his bike around, breathing hard.
 “And what do you think?”

 “My best guess?
 Nothing so blatant.
 But by the end, Kiyo was a broken man, and I believe Sabrina knew when that point came.
-She did not arrive in the city before her challenge: she had been there for months, meeting with gym members and ex-gym members, organizing trainers in the city during nearby incidents, even opening her own classes, both for psychics and for training pokemon, within the city.”
+She was in the city for months before her challenge, meeting with gym and ex-gym members, organizing trainers in the city during nearby incidents, even opening her own classes, both for psychics and for training pokemon, within the city.”

 “So she did bring about his downfall, in some purposeful way.”